lorrli274/next/courses/community/Mozilla/Express Web Framework/1- Express - Node Introduction/12-Using Databases.md

 });
 ```

 Another popular approach is to access your database indirectly, via an Object Relational Mapper ("ORM").
 In this approach you define your data as "objects" or "models" and the ORM maps these through to the underlying database format.
 This approach has the benefit that as a developer you can continue to think in terms of JavaScript objects rather than database semantics, and that there is an obvious place to perform validation and checking of incoming data.
-We'll talk more about databases in a later article.
+We'll talk more about databases later this course.